 TPE exam guidance

-Follow our step-by-step guide to get ready for your TPE exams.
+Follow our step-by-step guide to get ready for your TPE assessments.

-All TPE-level exams (including mocks, case study, EPA1, EPA2 and PTE) are conducted through the Cirrus online platform using remote invigilation.
+All TPE-level assessments (including mocks, case study, EPA1, EPA2 and PTE) are conducted through the online assessment platform using remote invigilation.

-To make sure you’re fully prepared, and help remove some of the stress, we’ve explained how it works and what you must do to get ready for exam day.
+To make sure you’re fully prepared, and help remove some of the stress, we’ve explained how it works and what you must do to get ready for assessment day.

 Please read through all the guidance below to understand what happens when, and what you need to do when.